 Hiking is the perfect activity for these warm spring days.
 You will not only get in a good workout, but you can also stumble upon some amazing landscapes and take some gorgeous photos.
 But, you need to equip yourself properly, which means that you need good hiking boots.
-And KEEN is one of the top manufacturer of hiking shoes.
+And KEEN is one of the top manufacturers of hiking shoes.

 I’ve already talked about their Koven boots, so it’s time to check out some other models.
-In this review we’re going to take a look at the Voyageur and Targhee hiking boots, and try to see if one of them is (significantly) better than the other.
+In this review, we’re going to take a look at the Voyageur and Targhee hiking boots and try to see if one of them is (significantly) better than the other.
 And all of that just to help you make the smartest purchase you possibly can.

 So, if you are in need of new hiking boots, I think you’ll find this review very helpful.
 Let’s see which KEEN shoes are the better option in this detailed comparison –the Voyageur or the Targhee.